 - New industrial processes included in the list of Appendix 2 of LAQM.
 TG 09. - New developments with an impact on air quality, especially those that will significantly change traffic flows.
-Only include those developments with planning permission granted. - New landfill sites, quarries, etc with planning permission granted and nearby relevant exposure.
+Only developments included with planning permission granted. - New landfill sites, quarries, etc with planning permission granted and nearby relevant exposure.